-Parents' card choices changed since new law shuffled the deck
+The plastic payment card choices for parents of young adult children changed since new law shuffled the deck.

 With the introduction of a new consumer protection law, credit card companies are no longer able to open accounts for adults younger than 21 unless the applicants have sufficient income to pay the bill.
 While the demise of too-easy credit on campus may be a good thing for students, it leaves many of them with only one avenue for getting plastic: their parents.